 Lower Umpqua Hospital Financial Services

-Lower Umpqua Hospital has published its chargemaster to comply with new Centers for Medicare & Medicaid Services (CMS) rules, which will go into effect on January 1, 2019, requiring all hospitals in the United States to publish their standard list of charges.
+Lower Umpqua Hospital has published its chargemaster to comply with new Centers for Medicare & Medicaid Services (CMS) rules, which went into effect on January 1, 2019, requiring all hospitals in the United States to publish their standard list of charges.

 It’s important to note, a chargemaster reflects standard charges billed to payors, whether commercial, government, or self-pay – not your out-of-pocket costs.
 This is because your out-of-pocket costs are ultimately based on your: